ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Merging

-The `.Merge` strategy works by immediately forwarding every events of the inner producers to the outer producer.
+The `.Merge` strategy works by immediately forwarding every events of the inner `SignalProducer`s to the outer `SignalProducer`.

 ```Swift
 let (numbersSignal, numbersSink) = SignalProducer<AnyObject, NoError>.buffer(5)